kesang235/CapstoneProject_QuizApp/README.md

 ## 🚀 Installation

-### Option 1: Install APK on Android
+### Install APK on Android

-- Navigate to:
-- Copy `app-release.apk` to your Android device
+- Open the project in Android Studio.
+- Place glossary.csv in the assets folder and the Dart files in lib.
+- In difficulty_tag.dart, enter your own Hugging Face API key.
+(This is for your safety — my API key is not public and using it is restricted.)
+- Build the APK.
-- Install and run the app
+- Transfer and run the APK on your device.
-- Have access to Internet
+Note: The APK in this repo uses an invalid API key but still works using the glossary and question length factor.

 <br>